kachick/renovate-config-asdf/CONTRIBUTING.md

 - `github-tags` will work in most cases.
 We have the scaffold.
 Run and update diff.
   - `make scaffold PLUGIN=awesome-plugin-name`
-  - Add RE2 tests with actual data into `test/regex_test.mjs` if it has a typical definitions
+  - Add [RE2 tests with actual data](test/regex_test.mjs) if it has a typical definitions
 - Some cases need struggling because of they have tricky versioning in github tags/releases.
 Examples are below.
   - [Using renovate provided definitions](plugins/ruby.json5)
   - [Using docker image for the datasource](plugins/gauche.json5)